 Because the FAVOR user simply inhaled nicotine vapor without using heat, and since there was no exhaled particulate matter, I named it “the vape,” and I said users were “vaping” not smoking.
 I also named our product, FAVOR Smokeless Cigarettes and the taglines, “Do yourself a Favor” and “Do your friends a Favor” by not smoking potentially deadly combustible cigarettes.

-In a perfect world and with the consumer’s best interest at heart, the health and social implications of a “smokeless cigarette” that doesn’t cause cancer or pollute the atmosphere would be a good thing.
+In a perfect world, and with the consumer’s best interest at heart, one would think the health and social implications of a “smokeless cigarette” that doesn’t cause cancer or pollute the atmosphere would be a good thing.

-Because combustible cigarettes were deadly and smoking was being banned from public places and FAVOR solved both problems, Wall Street predicted we’d all be billionaires.
-Even though everyone concerned knew there were huge risks about whether the Feds and the Big Six would let us market FAVOR, it was a risk we were all willing to take.
+Because combustible cigarettes are deadly, and smoking was being banned from public places, and FAVOR solved both problems, Wall Street predicted we’d all be billionaires.
+Even though everyone concerned knew there were huge risks as to whether the Feds and the “Big Six” tobacco companies would let us market FAVOR, it was a risk everyone was willing to take.
 While our product looked like a cigarette, you inhaled it like a cigarette—but you didn’t light it—it slipped through the cracks of the legal definition of a cigarette.
-And therein was the risk.
+And therein was the rub.
 Why?

 Follow the money trail.

-FAVOR Smokeless Cigarettes were selling well, and consumers liked them, but as soon as our distributors put them on retail shelves, the Big Six’s powerful cigarette distributors removed them.
-At the same time men in suits, driving four-door Chevy’s, started loading our personal garbage into the trunk of their car.
-A burly guy hurdled over our tall locked gate and knocked on our front door.
-He said he had it “on good authority the people in this house better watch their step.”
+FAVOR Smokeless Cigarettes debuted and were selling well.
+Consumers liked them, but as soon as our distributors put them on retail shelves, the Big Six had them removed.
+At the same time, men in suits, driving four-door Chevy’s, started loading my personal garbage into the trunk of their car.
+A burly guy hurdled over our locked gate, knocked on my front door and said, “I have it on good authority the people in this house need a bodyguard.
+They better watch their step.”

-I’m calling bullshit on this.
+I call bullshit on this.